Neural Clustering Processes: Examples

-\enan where CRP stands for the Chinese Restaurant Process, with concentration parameter $\alpha = 0.7$, $\sigma_{\mu}=10$, and $\sigma=1$. \cref{fig:exact_vs_ncp} shows that the NCP captures the posterior uncertainty inherent in clustering this data.
+\nn \enan where CRP stands for the Chinese Restaurant Process, with concentration parameter $\alpha$, $\sigma_{\mu}=10$, and $\sigma=1$. \cref{fig:exact_vs_ncp} shows that the NCP captures the posterior uncertainty inherent in clustering this data.
+Since we have unlimited samples, there is no distinction here between training and test sets.

-{\bf Clustering of MNIST digits:} We consider next a DPMM over the empirical distribution of digits from the MNIST dataset.
-The generative model is
+{\bf MNIST digits:} We consider next a DPMM over MNIST digits, with generative model

-where $\textrm{CRP}_{10}$ is a Chinese Restaurant Process truncated to up to 10 clusters, with $\alpha = 0.7$, $d_x=28\times28$. \cref{fig:mnist} shows that posterior samples from the estimated model correctly capture the shape ambiguity of some of the digits.
-Note that in this case the generative model has no analytical expression (and therefore is non-conjugate), but this presents no problem; a generative model that we can sample from is all we need for training.
+where $\textrm{CRP}_{10}$ is a Chinese Restaurant Process truncated to up to 10 clusters, and $d_x=28\times28$.
+Training was performed by sampling $x_i$ from the MNIST training set. \cref{fig:mnist} shows posterior samples for a set of digits from the MNIST test set, illustrating how the estimated model correctly captures the shape ambiguity of some of the digits.
+Note that in this case the generative model has no analytical expression, but this presents no problem; a set of labelled samples is all we need for training.
+See SM Section G for details of the network architectures used.